 Not too many years after the success of “Good Will Hunting,” filmmaker Gus Van Sant scored an artistic triumph with this bball story.
 It's about the friendship between a high school basketball player named Jamal Wallace (Rob Brown) and cantankerous writer William Forrester (Sean Connery).
 It’s a well-made tale and a reminder of the late, great Connery’s legendary talent.

 Usually, making a movie based on characters from a soda commercial would be a bad idea.
-Surprise, then, that “Uncle Drew,” inspired by PepsiMax spots, has an easy-to-cheer-for story and likable performances.
+But “Uncle Drew,” inspired by PepsiMax spots, has an easy-to-cheer-for story and likable performances.
 We especially love the NBA legends dressed up as old codgers who can still play the game.

-Another winning basketball documentary, and one of the best basketball movies, is "Linsanity," which covers the life story of NBA star Jeremy Lin.
+Another winning basketball documentary is "Linsanity," which covers the life story of NBA star Jeremy Lin.
 Narrated by actor Daniel Dae Kim ("Hawaii 5-0"), it’s an engrossing tale about a Chinese/Taiwanese youngster.
 The kid grows up in Paolo Alto, succeeds on Harvard's basketball team, and becomes a superstar with the New York Knicks.

 Rapper/actor Bow Wow, back when he was Lil' Bow Wow, starred as a teenage fan who dreams of becoming an NBA star.
 While it sounds like a pipe dream, never discount the magical powers of a pair of sneakers inscribed with the letters "MJ."